Reviews You Can Rely On

 • 5

-Only two vacuums avoided every single obstacle in our test: the Roborock Saros 10R and the DREAME X40 Ultra.
+Only two vacuums avoided over 90% of obstacles in our test: the Roborock Saros 10R and the DREAME L50 Ultra.
 The Roborock Saros 10R excels in navigation, using its StarSight Autonomous System 2.0 with AI and LiDAR to recognize and avoid 108 types of obstacles.
-The DREAME X40 Ultra also impresses with strong navigation, moving from room to room without getting lost or stuck, but it leaves wider margins around furniture.
-Considering these are the most expensive robot in our lineup, it's nice to see that high-end tech is actually making a difference with these products.
+The Dreame L50 Ultra pairs accurate AI mapping and customizable room controls with impressively gentle obstacle avoidance, though it occasionally needs minor manual adjustments.
+Considering these are two of the most expensive robots in our lineup, it's nice to see that high-end tech is actually making a difference with these products.

 If you keep your space fairly tidy, any of these vacuums should handle your space just fine.
 They may sometimes get hung up on small things, but we've found they get out of most situations undeterred to finish their cleaning job.
 Most come with a premium price tag over $900, but the Eufy x10 Pro is a nice surprise.
 It performs reliably while costing significantly less than the top models.